Why You Need To Ditch The Sticky Notes And Set A Reminder Instead

 The Reminder will show up at the top of your inbox, threaded with the email you need to follow-up on.

-Mail Merge sets up email campaigns right in your inbox and puts follow-ups on auto-pilot based on whether your recipients replied to the previous email.
+You can set up Campaigns right in your inbox.
+This way, you put follow-ups on auto-pilot based on whether your recipients replied to the previous email.

-How it works: You write emails (and follow-ups) at your convenience.
+How it works: You write emails and create custom tasks at your convenience.
 A quick click schedules them to send at your recipient’s convenience.
 This takes away the burden of remembering to follow-up.

 It’s a win-win situation.